Actindo-AG/Documentation/Channels/Integration/01b_Shopify.md

   ![Shopify connection](../../Assets/Screenshots/Channels/Settings/Connections/Shopify/Connection.png "[Shopify connection]")

-8. If necessary, continue to [configure the Shopify connection](#configure-the-shopify-connection).
+8. If necessary, continue to [configure the Shopify connection](#configure-the-Shopify-connection).

 ## Configure the Shopify connection

-After the connection to a shopify shop has been established, further settings can be configured for the connection.
+After the connection to a Shopify shop has been established, further settings can be configured for the connection.

 #### Prerequisites

-A Shopify connection has been established, see [Create a Shopify connection](#create-a-shopify-connection).
+A Shopify connection has been established, see [Create a Shopify connection](#create-a-Shopify-connection).

 #### Procedure